PopularDemand/renzo/README.md

 1. `yarn install`
 1. `yarn start`
 1. Open the Expo app on your device and scan the QR code that appears in your terminal

+:notes: *Then I look at you, and the world's alright with me.* - Bill Withers, *Lovely Day*